 Overview of Statistical Inference

-In Modules 12 and 13, we’re going to switch our framework for working with data.
-Now, instead of thinking about building a generalizable model that we can apply to new data, we’re going to focus on making statements about the underlying population from our available data while making considerations for uncertainty about this process.
+In Modules 8 and 9, we’re going to answer questions with data, with an underlying goal of making statements about the underlying population from our available data while making considerations for uncertainty about these generalizations.

 • Define the population of interest and determine how the sample was generated from the population of interest